zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 # Zowe Security Overview
 <!-- #NOTE: This article is not about certificates configuration.
-It is placed in the Getting Started department and is intended to provide a hogh-level overview of the security concepts implemented by Zowe.
+It is placed in the Getting Started Top-Level section and is intended to provide a high-level overview of the security concepts implemented by Zowe, particularly focuses on certificates and their usage.

+#TODO: Consider splitting the document to separate the certificates overview into a separate document while keeping the zowe-secure-setup as a security overview, kinda security related table of contents.
 -->

 Before installation and use of Zowe server-side components it is practical to first learn about security features built into the Zowe architecture.